 Yes, if a bathtub (or sink) overflows and damages a rental property or a tenant's personal property, the tenant might consider filing a renters insurance claim.

-Separately from the damage caused to the dwelling they are renting, a renter who causes a bathtub to overflow might also damage their own personal property.
+Separately from the damage caused to the structure of the home or apartment they are renting, a renter who causes a bathtub to overflow might also damage their own personal property.
 If the value of the belongings damaged surpasses the amount of their renters insurance deductible, they would be in a position to file a renters insurance claim.
 However, just because someone can file a claim doesn't mean that they should.
 Claims should be filed when the cost of the covered event (damages or a lawsuit) would create significant financial hardship.
 Renters insurance is a product designed to avoid that circumstance.

 If a renter needs to file both a renters insurance liability claim and a renters insurance claim for their own personal property, they can do that.
 One does not preclude the other.